indian oscar winners

 Conclusion

-India has an extensive diverse tradition in movies, and many artists of this vibrant industry have achieved global recognition, including many Academy Award (Oscar) winners.
-In the ‘Best Foreign Language Film’ category, for example, several Indian films have received nominations for the prestigious awards over the years.
-Salaam Bombay!, Mother India, and Lagaan are just a few of the movies that are proud examples of these nominations.
+India has an extensive, diverse tradition in movies, and many artists in this vibrant industry have achieved global recognition, including numerous Indian Oscar winners.
+In the ‘Best Foreign Language Film’ category, for example, several Indian films, including those featuring Indian Oscar winners, have received nominations for prestigious awards over the years.
+Salaam Bombay!, Mother India, and Lagaan are just a few of the movies that stand as proud examples of these nominations, showcasing the excellence that has led to Indian Oscar winners making their mark in global cinema.

 As of 2023, a total of 10 Indians have won Oscars out of 20 nominations